Skip to Content

-I even prepared the skeleton stencil artwork for you, just print it out onto sticker papers or freezer papers (the non-waxed side), cut it out and stick onto the black footed pajama, and you are ready to paint it up.
-If you are using freezer paper, you need to iron with the wax side down and stick it on the pajama.
-It is fast and easy to do!
-Get the how-to with photos for stenciling method after this jump.
+I’ve already prepared the skeleton stencil artwork for you!
+All you have to do is print it onto sticker papers or non-waxed freezer papers, cut it out, and stick it onto the black footed pajama.
+Then you’re ready to paint.
+If you’re using freezer paper, just remember to iron it with the wax side down.
+It’s really quick and easy!
+You can find the step-by-step tutorial with photos for the stenciling method below.

 Also, if you wonder how to make the sock skeleton in the photo, click the link to find out.